Terni: Climate

+Demographics

 Economy

 The city has three important industrial hubs: the first one is the Stainless Steel Area, called AST (part of the group ThyssenKrupp) and is a wide area located in the east part of Terni.
 West of the town, there is a second industrial hub, known as "Area Polymer", with four different chemical multinational industries.
 The third industrial hub is Italeaf, which controls TerniEnergia, a company listed on STAR segment of Borsa Italiana, that is active in the renewable energy sector, and promotes and develops technological start-ups in the cleantech sector.

 Transport

 Terni is connected with the A1 motorway, the European route E45 and National Road Flaminia by the RATO, a motorway junction.

 Terni railway station is part of the Ancona–Orte railway, and is also a junction station for two secondary lines, the Terni–Sulmona railway (which links Terni with L'Aquila) and the Terni–Sansepolcro railway (FCU) (which serves Perugia).
 One of the most important national freight stations is located nearby.

 The local urban and suburban transport service, ATC, runs 90 bus lines.
 In the north of the city (Colleluna zone), there are works in progress on the line from Perugia to enable it to be used as a Light rail line.

+Terni does not its own airport, the nearest airport to the city is Perugia San Francesco d'Assisi – Umbria International Airport which provides flights to other parts of Italy, the UK and Europe.
+The airport is located 84 km north of the city.
+However, residents in the city would normally use Rome Fiumicino Airport as it provides most domestic and international flights.
+The airport is located 134 km south west of Terni.